Canon G1 X Mark II vs SX420

 It is notable that the G1X Mark II has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
+Both the G1X Mark II and the SX420 have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon G1 X Mark II or the Canon SX420 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.